Greetings friend and Welcome aboard!!

 Some other things you may need:

-- If you’re in studio, Acoustic Sound Treatment never hurt!
+- If you’re in the studio, Acoustic Sound Treatment never hurts!
 Although it’s a dynamic mic and will reject background noise pretty well, I still like to have it.

 - A mic-stand.